Nominal Recursors as Epi-Recursors: Extended Technical Report: Background

 \subsubsection{The swap/free recursor}

-The next recursor is due to Norrish \cite{primrecFOAS-Norrish04}, who departs from the nominal logic tradition by taking the free-variable operator as a primitive---whereas in nominal logic this operator, called support, is defined in terms of permutation.
-While this distinction is not important in the concrete case of terms, it does matter when one discusses abstract ``term-like'' structure on the target domain.
-Another (as we shall see, consequential) difference from the perm/free recursor is in taking swapping rather than permutation as primitive. \looseness=-1
+The next recursor is due to \citet{primrecFOAS-Norrish04}, who takes the free-variable operator as a primitive---whereas in nominal logic this operator, called support, is defined in terms of permutation.
+While this distinction is not important in the concrete case of terms, it does matter when one discusses abstract ``term-like'' structure on target domains.
+Another difference from the perm/free recursor is in taking swapping rather than permutation as primitive. \looseness=-1